 7. What If Your Traps Aren’t Working?

 Mice are very curious and will investigate new things.
 So, if they are not caught within the first days of trap placement, the trap (or bait) is probably in the wrong place and should be moved.
 Be sure to place the trap where any signs of mice are seen or where food or water is available.
+If you are worried about the problem becoming a bigger issue it is best to call a local pest control company.

 8. What Is the Best Bait for Mouse Traps?